-Rutgers School of Engineering provides students a unique opportunity to pursue their passion for engineering and offers undergraduate and graduate degrees in ten major fields.
+Rutgers School of Engineering provides students a unique opportunity to pursue their passion for engineering, science, and math, offering undergraduate and graduate degrees in ten major fields.
 Our students also minor in both technical and non-technical disciplines.
 Students can earn dual degrees from the School of Engineering and Rutgers School of Arts and Sciences and Rutgers Business School.
 Our 5-year combined BS/Masters programs give students the skills and knowledge they need to succeed in an increasingly competitive workplace.

 Our 150-strong faculty is committed to training the next generation of innovators bringing experience, expertise, and energy to the classroom.
 Faculty includes those honored by the National Science Foundation and the National Academy of Engineering, as well as by the professional societies of each of the engineering disciplines.

 Labs and research centers engage students in the exciting and cutting edge, including cyber security, tissue engineering, pharmaceutical manufacturing, energy storage, and advanced infrastructure and transportation.
 We are home to five nationally-recognized research centers, including the Wireless Information Network Lab and the Center for Advanced Infrastructure and Transportation, as well as state-of-the-art research equipment in more than 50 advanced laboratories.

 Hands-on Learning through Competitive Internships

 Internships and cooperative programs are an important part of a Rutgers engineering education, preparing students with real-world experience in leading corporate, industrial, research, and government settings across the country and internationally.
 Students have most recently secured internship opportunities at Boeing, L’Oreal, Bell Helicopter, Goldman Sachs, Johnson & Johnson, NASA, MIT, and the Food and Drug Administration, among many others.